amrish1222/PathPlanning_A_star/readme.md

 ## Development Process

 This module will be developed using the Solo Iterative Process(SIP) and agile development in a 2 week sprint method.
-The spreadsheet for the Product log and sprint details can be found in this link-[Agile Development Spreadsheet](https://docs.google.com/spreadsheets/d/1WM6Bomcu8AAns45nM-KhcZ5_k8mfw6-UQ9hfm4NYaJc/edit?usp=sharing)
+The spreadsheet for the Product log, iteration backlog, work log and sprint details can be found in this link-[Agile Development Spreadsheet](https://docs.google.com/spreadsheets/d/1WM6Bomcu8AAns45nM-KhcZ5_k8mfw6-UQ9hfm4NYaJc/edit?usp=sharing)

 ## Requirements
 This project requires the following